You’ve finished student teaching. Next step...Find a teaching job.

 Certifications: Include any certifications that are relevant to your teaching career, listed by bullet point.
 These include subject test(s) you have passed in Texas and alternative certification programs such as ECAP.

-Education: In addition to the name of the institution, include its location, your degree, year of degree and any relevant certifications or minors.
+Education: In addition to the name of the elementary school, middle school or high school, include its location, your degree, year of degree and any relevant certifications or minors.

 Targeted skills: Examples include classroom and general computer software, research skills, coaching and training.